tclulow/SignalBox/Build.md

 ## PCBs

-There are two version of the output module PCB.
+There are two versions of the output module PCB.
 The original takes a Nano on a daughter board, the new one uses a DIP ATmega328 chip.

 ### Old PCB